oconv/DigitalDiceProject/lab01/LAB01.md

 screen /dev/cu.usbmodem143103 115200
 ```

 You should now be connected to your NUCLEO!
+After verifying that the program works as expected, you will have enough knowledge to write the project code that will be flashed on the stand alone MCU.

 <details>
   <summary>Hint: Communicate with UART</summary>